Clyde Summers: Career and further education

 Summers' brother had enlisted in the United States Army at the beginning of World War II.
 But Summers, opposed to the use of force, declared himself a conscientious objector.
 The Illinois State Bar Association admitted he was of high moral character and exhibited excellent knowledge of the law, but denied him admission in 1942 due to his conscientious objector status.
 In a highly controversial but important decision, the Supreme Court of the United States upheld the denial of admission to the bar in In re Summers, 325 U.S. 561 (1945).
 Summers later was admitted to the New York State Bar Association.

 He taught law at the University of Toledo from 1942 to 1945.
 In the summer of 1945, although a law professor and no longer a student, he participated in the Chicago YMCA's "Students in Industry," joined union strike picket lines, and protested discrimination against African Americans at local restaurants.
 While teaching at Toledo, he met and married Evelyn Wahlgren, a music teacher.
 They had two sons and two daughters.

-Summers earned a Master of Laws in 1946 and a Doctor of Science in law in 1952, both from Columbia University.
+Summers earned a Master of Laws in 1946 and a Doctor of Juridical Science in 1952, both from Columbia University.
 He taught law at the University of Buffalo from 1949 to 1956.
 While at Buffalo, Summers was also employed by the United Auto Workers and United Steelworkers to teach labor law to union members, and represented union members in arbitration hearings.
 In the summer of 1949, the American Civil Liberties Union (ACLU) asked Summers to update the organization's 1943 report, Democracy in Trade Unions.
 The updated report was published in June 1952.
 He taught law at Yale Law School from 1956 to 1975, but left after he felt marginalized by the faculty there.
 He joined the University of Pennsylvania Law School in 1975, where he was Jefferson B. Fordham Professor of Law.
 He retired in 2005 at the age of 87.